 Save it or print it out and use it to create a robust business plan!

 Yay!
-You are one step ahead in starting your personal training business.
+You are one step ahead in a successful personal training business!

 Although starting a personal training business might be daunting in the beginning but if you are determined, then it’s not long before you start making visible progress.